bitcointxoko/guides/en/boltcard.md

 - Press the NFC button then bring your NFC card up to your phone to import the UID from your card.
 - Click *create card*.
 ### 3. Write the NFC record to the card
 - For this step you will need an app to write the NFC record to your card.
-I used the official [BoltCard] app.
+I used the official BoltCard ([Android](https://play.google.com/store/apps/details?id=com.lightningnfcapp) | [iOS](https://apps.apple.com/es/app/boltcard-nfc-programmer/id6450968873)) app.
 - On LNbits, show *Card Key Credentials* and then scan the QR code from the BoltCard app or click *Create Link* and paste the auth URL into the BoltCard app.
 - On the BoltCard app, click *Write Card Now* and bring the NFC card towards the phone and hold it there until the NFC record has been written onto the card.